Haiti: Military and law enforcement

-The Armed Forces of Haiti (FAd'H) and the National Police (PNH) together officially make up the Public Force of Haiti, whose personnel take an oath to the constitution and the flag of the country.
+The Armed Forces of Haiti (FAd'H) and the Haitian National Police (PNH) together officially make up the Public Force of Haiti, whose personnel take an oath to the constitution and the flag of the country.
 The Armed Forces consist of the land, sea, and air forces, along with technical support.
 They are led by an active-duty general officer who is appointed as the commander-in-chief of the Armed Forces of Haiti.
-Haiti's Ministry of Defense is the main oversight body of the armed forces while the police are part of the Ministry of Justice.
+The Ministry of Defense is the main oversight body of the armed forces while the police are part of the Ministry of Justice and Public Security.
 The constitutional duties of the FA'dH include defending the country's borders, responding to natural disasters, and providing assistance to the police.
 The 1987 constitution provides the basis for conscription, though it has never been used.
-The Armed Forces were demobilized in 1995 and security became the responsibility of the civilian National Police; however, efforts to reconstitute it are currently underway.
-The FAd'H was officially restored in 2017 and as of 2023 had a strength of 2,000 service members, who were trained in nearby countries.
+The Armed Forces were disbanded in 1995 and security became solely the responsibility of the civilian National Police until 2017.
+As of 2023 the Armed Forces had a strength of 2,000 service members, who were trained in nearby countries.
 The military has had a small role during the gang war, which includes protecting government officials.

 The National Police was established in 1995 to replace the military's former role in law enforcement, initially recruited from among former military personnel and Haitian migrants to the United States.
 In 1999 it had 6,000 members; in 2010, it numbered 7,000; and in 2016 it had 9,000.
 It is led by a director-general appointed by the president.
 The PNH consists of the Administrative Police for day-to-day police work, the Judicial Police for investigations, and some specialized units that include presidential security, riot control, a SWAT team, and the Haitian Coast Guard.
-Under-equipped and understaffed, since the start of the gang war the PNH has seen increasingly high levels of desertion and casualties.
+Under-equipped and understaffed, it has been unable maintain security in the entire Haitian territory, despite some improvements to its capability by 2012.
+Since the start of the gang war in 2020 the PNH has seen increasingly high levels of desertion and casualties.